-- Interstate sales do work when policies are issued subject to State regulations and are licensed in the state where policyholders reside (purchaser). - Most State markets are in turmoil with health insurance premiums rising and health carriers leaving.
+- Interstate sales do work when policies are issued subject to State regulations and the insurer is licensed in the state where policyholders reside (purchaser). - Most State markets are in turmoil with health insurance premiums rising and health carriers leaving.
 Allowing the interstate selling of insurance in a manner intended by the current administration would cause further market instability and large risk.
-It may also create consumer protection issues and further deteriorate State based regulation. - Allow Interstate Compacts for Interstate sale of Health Insurance
+It may also create consumer protection issues and further deteriorate State-based regulation. - Allow interstate Compacts for the interstate selling of Health Insurance.